MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Quantum programs should be required to respect the laws of physics.
 For example, copying the state of a qubit or directly accessing the qubit state are not possible in Q#.

 Therefore, Q# has no ability to introspect into the state of a qubit or other properties of quantum mechanics directly, which guarantees that a Q# program can be physically executed on any quantum computer.
-Instead, a Q# program has the ability to call operations, such as [`Measure`](xref:Microsoft.Quantum.Intrinsic.Measure), to extract classical information from a qubit, that allows validation and state examination to facilitate debugging with a simulator.
+Instead, a Q# program has the ability to call operations and functions, such as <xref:Microsoft.Quantum.Diagnostics.DumpOperation>, to extract classical information from a qubit, that allow validation and state examination to facilitate debugging with a simulator.
+For more information, see [testing and debugging](xref:microsoft.quantum.user-guide-qdk.overview.testingdebugging).

 ### Hardware agnostic